parafoxia/analytix/docs/starting/googleapp.md

 !!! warning
     You should **never** share your secrets file with anyone.

+### Setting yourself as a test user

+In order to use your application, you need to add yourself as a test user.
+To do so:

+1. click "OAuth consent screen"
+2. under the "Test users" heading, click "+ ADD USERS"
+3. type your email address into the box
+4. click "SAVE"

 !!! success
     You're all done!
 You can now start working with analytix.